 GCB Academy is a series of stand-alone workshops in genome topics offered to Duke faculty, postdocs, graduate students and staff at little to no fee.
 Sabbatical scholars and other collaborating visitors may request registration and will be accommodated on a space-available basis.
 The workshops, taught by faculty and staff in GCB, range from 101-style introductions in genomic technologies, computational approaches and mass spectrometer analyses to more focused topics of molecular analysis.
 They are intended to introduce Duke community members to the field and build capacity in areas to further their own research.

-Enrollment for each course is capped at 20 students, and registration closes 10 days before each class.
-You will receive an enrollment confirmation 10 days before each class.
-For all courses, a $100 no-show fee will be assessed if you fail to notify us 24 hours before the class begins.
-In the event you are unable to attend your registered course(s), please contact firstname.lastname@example.org.
-Many courses have a waitlist and we can offer your spot to another person.
+There is no enrollment cap for online courses.
+Enrollment for in-person courses is capped at 20 students, and registration closes 7 days before each class.
+You will receive an enrollment confirmation 3 days before each class.
+For all in-person courses, a $100 no-show fee will be assessed if you fail to notify us 24 hours before the class begins.
+In the event you are unable to attend your registered course(s), please contact Julia Walker.
+Many in-person courses have a waitlist and we can offer your spot to another person.

 During the past decade, a new generation of high-throughput DNA sequencers has transformed biomedical and biotechnology research.
 These new technologies have fostered the development of a wide range of applications to basic and clinical research, including SNP discovery, transcriptome profiling, genome sequencing, and epigenetics.
 The goal of this introductory course is to teach the basic principles of next generation sequencing technology (NGS) and to present an overview of various library preparations and their applications.
 Advantages and limitations of various methods will be discussed and compared across technologies/platforms (Illumina, PacBio, Oxford Nanopore, Ion Torrent).
 This course will also provide an introduction to primary data analysis and data quality assessment steps.
 Attendees will become familiar with NGS technology terms and fundamentals, NGS data format and quality, and will acquire a better understanding of how to choose a suitable NGS sequencing method or instrument for their study.